ekunazanu/ekunazanu.foo/content/lab/probabilistic-data-structures.md

 There are lots of other probabilistic data structures that trade accuracy for efficiency.
 [Cuckoo filters](https://en.wikipedia.org/wiki/Cuckoo_filter) and [quotient filers](https://en.wikipedia.org/wiki/Quotient_filter) are probabilistic data structures used for membership queries, in addition to bloom filters.
 Estimating distinct elements can be done via [linear counting](https://doi.org/10.1145/78922.78925) — like HyperLogLog — but the underlying principle is similar to bloom filters.
 Rank can be approximated using [t-digests](https://doi.org/10.48550/arXiv.1902.04023), or [KLL sketches](https://doi.org/10.48550/arXiv.1603.05346).
 Similarities can be estimated using [LSH](https://en.wikipedia.org/wiki/Locality-sensitive_hashing), [MinHash](https://en.wikipedia.org/wiki/MinHash), and [SimHash](https://doi.org/10.1145/509907.509965).

-There are lots of probabilisitic data structures, each with their own advantages, disadvantages, and purpose.
-But the tradeoff is similar in all cases — trading precision for efficiency.
+There are other probabilistic data structures too, each with their own advantages and disadvantages.
+But the trade off is similar in all cases — precision for efficiency.

 ---